Mạn Đàm về

 One starts to say:

 “In one more month, we will be separated from each other.
-Do we still have some worries which are worth that we talk about?”
+Do we still have some issues that are worth talking about?”

 “My darling, in one more month, I will not have you any more!
 Will you remember me?”

-“My friend, in one more month, I will not have you any more!
-If you don't like me, please don't tell me the truth!
-Let us preserve our illusions!”
+“My dear friend, in one more month, I will not have you anymore!
+If you don’t like me, don’t tell me the truth!
+Let us keep our illusions!”

-In one more month, they will be separated from each other, and it will be all over!
-One of them will go into life; the other, on purple writing paper, will write the name of another friend.
-The two children make oaths, promises.
-Taking advantage of the little time left to them, they want to cherish each other even more; and when happiness is between their hands, suddenly tears run down, because time passes so quickly!
+In one more month, they will be separated from each other.
+And all will be finished.
+One will go into life; the other, on purple writing paper, will write the name of another friend.
+The two lovers make oaths, promises.
+Taking advantage of the little time left, they want to love each other even more.
+And when gold is at hand, suddenly tears flow, because time passes so quickly!

 In one more month, they will be separated from each other!
-And then, one evening (why only the evening?), the school will dream that its gates would open by themselves, and that somebody would put slightly the foot on its threshold.
-And the students, scattered to the four corners of the earth, during long summer holidays, will remember their school and will regret its red roof and its green trees.
+And then, one evening (why only the evening?), the school will daydream that its doors open by themselves and that someone slightly put his feet on its doorstep.
+And the students, scattered to the four corners of the earth, during the long summer holidays, will remember their school with its roof of red tiles and green trees.

-A student will remember a far-off morning of spring: As he opened the window of his class, his glance fell on a flowery meadow where butterflies were fluttering.
-Five or ten butterflies, no more than that!
-At the recreation, he came out, pursued them.
-When he had put the nose near the grasses to smell, he was very much surprised by the lack of perfume!
-He had forgotten, poor child, that he was not a butterfly with gold wings!
-He laid nevertheless a blank paper sheet there, hoping that the butterflies would not find the trace any more.
+A student will remember a far-off morning of spring: As he opened the window of his class, his eyes fell on a flowering meadow where butterflies were flying.
+Five or ten butterflies, no, maybe more than that – a day of celebration for butterflies on a flat ground.
+At recess time, he came out and pursued them.
+When he put his nose near the grass to smell, he was very much surprised by the lack of perfume!
+He had forgotten, poor child, that he was not a butterfly with wings of gold!
+Nevertheless, he laid there a sheet of white paper, hoping that the butterflies would no longer find the trace.

-Remaining alone, he pondered: “Who could erase the trace of my school?
-Would somebody have laid there a blank paper sheet?”
+Remaining alone, he began to think: “Who could erase the trace of my school?
+Would anyone have laid there a blank sheet of paper?”

-A student will remember a certain afternoon (the memory may probably come to him from the summer): As he was inflating the tires of his bicycle, he heard, coming from an upstairs laboratory, a sound of a harmonica that accompanied the words sung by a lovely voice, now high now low in pitch.
-The words and the music went together in a dream like a couple of lovers.
-Soir de Rafles, J'ai deux amours (2)… Those songs are indeed very old; and nowadays, it is likely that no one would remember them.
-The song helped him revive his dear memories: a kiss that he received the day of his entry in school, a concert of music when he was still in fifth year class, a boy who walked and sang softly under the pines…
+A student will remember a certain afternoon (the memory may probably come to him from the summer): As he was inflating the tires of his bicycle, he heard, coming from a laboratory on the first floor, the sound of a harmonica that accompanied a lovely song, sung by beautiful voice, now high now low in pitch.
+The lyrics and music walked together in a dream like a couple of lovers.
+Soir de Rafles, J’ai deux amours (2)… Those songs are indeed very old; and nowadays, it is likely that no one would remember them.
+The song helped him revive his dear memories: a kiss that he received the day of his entry in school – a concert of music when he was still in fifth year class – a boy who walked and sang softly under the pines…

-The memories sadly loomed up out of mists of the past.
+The memories emerged sadly from the mists of the past.

 Ah!
 I will abandon my school!
-How strange it is: No one shouts these words to me, yet I hear them as an echo that resounds in my heart.
+How strange it is: Nobody shouts these words to me, and yet I hear them as an echo that resonates in my heart.

-How strange it is: No one shouts to me these words, yet I hear them as an echo that resounds in my heart.
+How strange it is: Nobody shouts these words to me, and yet I hear them as an echo that resonates in my heart.

 School of my heart!
 Tomorrow, I will be separated from you and will be thrown, in spite of myself, in the swirls of life.

-“To find happiness, it is not quite difficult thing.
-It is just enough to distinguish the blue of the sky from the pink of peach flowers which are opening out.”
+“To find happiness, it is not difficult thing.
+It is just enough to distinguish the blue of the sky from the pink flowers of the peach which are opening out.”

-To tell the truth, always blue is the sky; and if you don't bother to take the trouble to go a little farther toward the south of Vietnam, dear reader, you would notice that the pink flowers of peach open out all year long.
+In fact, the sky is always blue, isn’t?
+And if you don’t bother to go a little further to the south of Vietnam, dear reader, you would notice that the pink peach flowers bloom all year round.
 Alas!
-The beauty of the sky, as well as the beauty of flowers, does not make our eyes shine any more!
+The beauty of the sky, as well as the beauty of the flowers, no longer make our eyes shine any more!

 Students, my dear friends, in spite of the good advice that others might give you, once you returned to your home, I am seriously afraid that your innocence might be dispossessed by your family!

 As for me, in a small provincial town, I will return to live, solitary, withdrawn from the world.
 Then, one morning, I will remember my school where we had separated.
-A railway ticket, some coins, and that's how I find again my school, the school of my own.
+A train ticket, a few coins, and that’s how I found again my school, the school of my own.
 Ah!
 How cold and sad it was!
-Other people noticed more my shoes and my hat than my heart that I had brought to them.
-Perhaps, my most intimate friend differed from the others by a handshake a little more cordial.
+People noticed more my shoes and my hat than my heart that I had brought to them.
+Perhaps, my most intimate friend differed from the others by a more cordial handshake.

 And that’s all.

-One day, by giving me a woman, one will confine me to the humility of the family.
-Each late afternoon, sitting in front of my house, I will look at the clouds that pass by and I will listen to the blow of the wind.
-The mountains in the distance – I don't know of what they will have thought – will suddenly become more somber than ever.
-I don't know either what will help me remembering my school.
+One day, giving me a wife, I will be confined to the humility of the family.
+Each late afternoon, sitting in front of my house, I will look at the clouds pass by and I will hear the wind blowing.
+The mountains in the distance – I do not know what they would have thought of – will suddenly become darker than ever.
+I don’t know what could help me remember my school.
 Then I will have tears running down in my eyes.
-Some drops will come out and remain suspended on my cheeks.
-If my wife were with me at that moment, what would she think of these tears, still all warm?
+A few drops will come out and hang on my cheeks.
+If my wife were with me at that moment, what would she think of these tears, still hot?
 Who will explain to her for me that I regret my life of schoolboy, at that precise moment?

 Ah!
-To abandon one's school!
-To abandon one's heart!
-Students, my dear friends, after the last class, at the exit of the school, don't forget to leave all your books and notebooks to the janitor of your school.
-Don't worry not to be able to read them again, or to preserve some as souvenirs!
-Although you would keep them with much care and affection, I bet that they would not be for you of any usefulness.
-Furthermore, it would be futile for you to sigh, at the exit of the school: “Our memories will firmly remain engraved in our brain!”
+To abandon one’s school!
+To abandon one’s heart!
+Students, my dear friends, after the last class, at the end of the school year, don’t forget to leave all your books and notebooks to the janitor of your school.
+Don’t worry about not being able to read them again, or keep them as souvenirs!
+I bet that, even if you guard them carefully, they would be of no use to you.
+Furthermore, it would be futile for you to sigh, on leaving school: “Our memories will firmly remain engraved in our brain!”

 No, no!
-The corpse never retains the soul.
-You should say this instead: “The memories will hustle to flee through the gate of our heart; and money and dishonesty will steal everything from us, perfume and beauty of things.”
+The corpse seldom or never retains the soul.
+You should say this instead: “The memories will hustle to flee through the door of our soul; and money and dishonesty will steal everything from us, perfume and beauty of things.”

 Oh!
-The brilliant sun is already at its zenith.
-The solitary blue sky opens its immense gates.
-The trees spread their foliage to the freshness of a light wind that passes.
+The bright sun is already at its zenith.
+The lonely blue sky opens its huge gates.
+The trees spread their foliage to the freshness of a passing wind.
 The chirping of sparrows is broken down into thousands of luminous drops.
-In a few moments, it's playtime.
-The students will get out and walk on that layer of gravel over there; and the schoolyard will cover itself with a new memory…
+In a few moments, it is the recreation.
+The students will get out and walk on that layer of gravel over there; and the schoolyard will be covered with a new memory…